cp3402-students/project-2025-tr1-jcua-team1/documentation/deployment.md

     git push
     ```

-#### How PR Testing Works (Current):
+#### How Pull Request Testing Works (Current):

 1. When a pull request is created against the `main` branch, GitHub Actions automatically runs the defined tests.
-2. The workflow checks:
+2. The workflow checks for:

     *   PHP syntax errors

-3. Test results appear in the PR interface on GitHub, showing whether all checks have passed.
+3. Test results appear in the pull request interface on GitHub, showing whether all checks have passed.
-4. Failed tests should be addressed before merging the PR to maintain code quality.
+4. Failed tests should be addressed before merging the pull request to maintain code quality.

 ## Deployment Workflow